 You do not need to make any dietary changes for the immunochemical test.
 But you may need to avoid certain medicines.

 Aspirin or other over-the-counter pain medications and blood-thinning medications may change the test results of both types of FOBTs.
 Check with your health care team before stopping these medications.

 Talk with your health care team about your medical conditions to determine the timing of your FOBT test.
 For example, the test should not be taken if you have bleeding hemorrhoids, peptic ulcers, or gastritis.
 And women who are near the time of menstruation should not take the test.

 You will need to collect 3 stool samples in a row for the traditional guaiac test.
 These are stored in a supplied container or placed on a test card with an applicator.
 You then return the container or card in person or by mail to a laboratory or to your doctor's office.

 With the flushable pads, you will drop the pad into the toilet bowl after a bowel movement.
 You will then repeat this procedure for the next 2 bowel movements.
 The pads change color when blood is present in the toilet bowl.
 Write down the results on the provided reply card, and mail it to your doctor’s office or laboratory as instructed.

 You can resume your normal activities immediately after the FOBT.
 After learning the results, talk with your doctor about next steps.

-Before having a FOBT, consider asking your doctor the following questions:
+Before having an FOBT, consider asking the following questions:

 Cancer Screening